jacopotagliabue/jacopotagliabue.github.io/index.md

 I have an ongoing project with [Federico Bianchi](https://federicobianchi.io/) (and friends) on behavioral testing for recommender systems: [RecList](http://reclist.io/) spawned a popular [open source package](https://github.com/jacopotagliabue/reclist), a [CIKM competition](https://reclist.io/cikm2022-cup/), hours of English-with-an-Italian-accent (e.g. [this](https://www.youtube.com/watch?v=cAlJYxFYA04)), and a [paper](https://arxiv.org/abs/2111.09963) at WWW 2022.

 Having built end-to-end systems at garage, scale-up and IPO scale, I had the privilege of making a lot of mistakes in most parts of the DataOps and MLops stack.
-To share my learnings, I introduced the concept of "reasonable scale ML" in a series of open source [repositories](https://github.com/jacopotagliabue/recs-at-resonable-scale) and [articles](https://towardsdatascience.com/tagged/mlops-without-much-ops) ("[You don't need a bigger boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat)").
+To share my learnings, I introduced the "reasonable scale ML" in a series of [repositories](https://github.com/jacopotagliabue/recs-at-resonable-scale) and [articles](https://towardsdatascience.com/tagged/mlops-without-much-ops) ("[You don't need a bigger boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat)").

-If you prefer videos, and you're done with all five seasons of Rick & Morty, my [Stanford MLSys Lecture](https://www.youtube.com/watch?v=Ndxpo4PeEms) and [NVIDIA keynote](https://youtu.be/9rouLchcC0k?t=147) are the best places to start.

 _Current interests_: ML testing, developing in the Modern Data Stack, improving SQL (?).